 A Canadian river story

 Our rivers carry many responsibilities.
-For years, they have been pathways for communication, exploration and discovery.
+For years, they have been pathways for communication, making connections and sharing traditions.

 Like any great journey, these rivers have stories.
 From coast to coast, myths and legends have been passed down for almost as long as rivers have run through Canada.